What Is Protectionism?

 There's little question among economists that protectionism is harmful, with costs that far outweigh benefits over the long term.
 Comparative advantage provides much of the rationale for this argument, saying that two countries can benefit from free trade, even if one is more efficient in the production of all goods than the other.

 Comparative advantage has its roots in the 18th century and was conceived by economist David Ricardo.
 He maintained that it is best for a country to focus on what it can produce most efficiently and trade with countries that lack its capabilities in other areas.
 For instance, England had an advantage creating products requiring machinery while other countries were more suited to produce wheat because of their climate and land.
 So rather than impose tariffs on imported wheat, which would hurt the British consumer, Ricardo convinced England to allow for open trade.

 Arguments for Protectionism

-Despite the beliefs held by many mainstream economists, there are many other economists that argue for protectionism.
-Many of these economists insist that the mobility of capital around the world undercuts comparative advantage, since capital can move to wherever costs are lowest to pursue an absolute advantage, thereby eliminating the key premise.
+Despite the beliefs held by many mainstream economists, there are others who argue for protectionism.
+These economists insist that the mobility of capital around the world undercuts comparative advantage, as capital can move to wherever costs are lowest to pursue an absolute advantage, thereby eliminating the key premise.